In relapsing MS patients with inadequate

 WARNINGS AND PRECAUTIONS

 - Autoimmunity: Treatment with LEMTRADA can result in the formation of autoantibodies and increase the risk of serious autoimmune mediated conditions, and may increase the risk of other autoimmune conditions because of the broad range of autoantibody formation.
-Obtain complete blood counts (CBC) with differential, serum creatinine levels, and urinalysis with cell counts before starting treatment and then at monthly intervals for 48 months after the last dose of LEMTRADA, or longer, if clinically indicated.
+Obtain complete blood counts (CBC) with differential, serum creatinine levels, and urinalysis with cell counts before starting treatment and then at monthly intervals until 48 months after the last dose of LEMTRADA, or longer, if clinically indicated.

 - Infusion Reactions: LEMTRADA causes cytokine release syndrome resulting in infusion reactions.
 In clinical studies, 92% of LEMTRADA-treated patients experienced infusion reactions.
 Serious reactions occurred in 3% of these patients and included anaphylaxis in 2 patients (including anaphylactic shock), angioedema, bronchospasm, hypotension, chest pain, bradycardia, tachycardia (including atrial fibrillation), transient neurologic symptoms, hypertension, headache, pyrexia, and rash.
 In some patients, infusion reactions were reported more than 24 hours after LEMTRADA infusion.
 Premedicate patients with corticosteroids immediately prior to LEMTRADA infusion for the first 3 days of each treatment course.
 Consider pretreatment with antihistamines and/or antipyretics.
 Infusion reactions may occur despite pretreatment.